 The protection functions (either within the PMUs or in IEDs) are configured according to the characteristics of the DER/microgrid (eg. generation capacity of the distributed generators) and local conditions.

 5G network provides communication among the PMUs with each other, as well as between PMUs and the WAMPAC application.
+A PMU produces a single source of R-SV measurements, and the 5G network delivers the measurements efficiently to the intended group of recipients.

 Suddenly an outage of a distributed generator at a given site causes generation load imbalance (site 1).
 Similar conditions happen to another distributed generators connected nearby (site 2).